noble-ai/rescript-prelude/docs/generated/Promise.md

 ### Promise.const

 `let const: (t<'x>, 'b) => t<'b>`
-Take a promise and replace its yielded value with a constant\nWe use this for casting to unit mostly, but it's useful for other things too\n
+Take a promise and replace its yielded value with a constant
+We use this for casting to unit mostly, but it's useful for other things too

 ### Promise.bind